eyewitness/eye4/readme.md

 ### Version

-This package current supports Laravel `4.2` versions.
+This package is specifically for Laravel `4.2`.

 If you need to monitor a Laravel 5 application you should use [the Eyewitness Laravel 5 package](https://github.com/eyewitness/eye)